S-a-m-K/cyclistic_case_study/README.md

 So I come to the conclusion that members largely use the bikes for their daily commute, while casuals mostly use them for leisure activities.

+### Summary:

+- Members prefer to use the bikes on weekdays during rush hour.
+That is, between 7-8 a.m. and 4-6 p.m.

+- Members ride more frequently but for shorter distances.

+- Members often use stations near residential and commercial areas.

+- Casuals use the bike sharing company more often on weekends and more in the spring than in the winter.

+- Casuals ride less frequently but for longer distances.

+- Casuals often use recreational areas as starting and ending stations.